MinterTeam/minter-network-web/content/docs/index.md

 falls under the top addresses with highest stake, it will exit the validator set.

-Delegators share the revenue of their validators, but they also share the risks.
-In terms of revenue, validators and delegators differ in that validators can apply a commission on the revenue that goes to their delegator before it is distributed.
+Delegators share the rewards of their validators, but they also share the risks.
+In terms of rewards, validators and delegators differ in that validators can apply a commission on the rewards that goes to their delegator before it is distributed.
 This commission is known to delegators beforehand and cannot be changed.
 In terms of risk, delegators' coins can be slashed if their validator misbehaves.
 For